 - First-degree attunement gives someone the ability to practice reiki on themselves and others with touch.

 - Second degree gives someone the ability to practice it mentally from a distance without direct touch.

 - Third degree (also called master level) gives someone the ability to give other people attunement rituals.

-To find an experienced and ethical Reiki practitioner, you might want to ask your doctor if they know of anybody.
-Reiki is also used in hospitals and hospices, so you could also ask ones near you if they know of anybody.
+To find an experienced and ethical reiki practitioner, you might want to ask your doctor if they know of anyone.
+Reiki is also used in hospitals and hospices, so you could also ask some locations near you if they know of anyone.